top of page

 Most British bulldogs need around 10cm of length to get adequate purchase in the trachea.

-Care of The Tracheostomy Tube
+Care of a Temporary Tracheostomy Tube

 Equipment to Keep at the Cage Side: